Ricky-Case/TurnBasedStrategyCourse/README.md

 ### Section 2 - Unit Movement & Selection
 #### 2025/01/07
 - Lecture 2 Complete
-  - Set up basic unit GameObject.
+  - Set up basic <i>Unit</i> GameObject.
-  - Added floor object to scene.
+  - Added a floor object to the main scene.
-    - Disconnected instructor's custom nodes from the Synty grid material on floor.
+    - Disconnected instructor's custom nodes from the Synty grid material on the floor.
 - Lecture 3 Complete
   - Set up basic unit controller script with rudimentary movement.
   - Using NAMESPACES for scoping, despite the tutorial not using them.